meilisearch/documentation/learn/getting_started/quick_start.md

 ### Search parameters

 [Search parameters](/reference/api/search.md#search-parameters) are used with the search endpoints to improve relevancy.
-They allow you to alter search responses and behavior.
+They allow you to alter search results and behavior.

 ## Front-end integration